-- Don’t give immediate attention: Most of the time, your toddler wants to seek your attention by hitting.
+- Don’t give immediate attention: Often your toddler wants to seek your attention by hitting.
 Therefore, don’t react immediately.
 Instead, comfort the hurt child first.
 Be a role model to your child by being compassionate to the victim.
 Convey a message that hitting doesn’t get your attention.

-- Give options: Sometimes parents give no options to the kid, and just instruct them on what is to be done.
-If parents provide more options and control to the child, it prevents hitting.
+- Give options: Sometimes parents give no options to the child, and just instruct them on what is to be done.
+If parents provide more options and give a child some sense of control, it helps prevent hitting.

 You do not want your toddler to hit others, and make every effort to stop him from being violent.
 But what if your toddler is the victim?
 How would you deal with it?